 environments endpoint to retrieve information about environments in the

 node classifier.
-The output will either tell you which environments are available or
+The output tells you either which environments are available or whether

-whether a named environment exists.
-The output can be helpful when creating new node
+a named environment exists.
+The output can be helpful when creating new node groups,

-groups, which must be associated with an environment.
-The node classifier gets its
+which must be associated with an environment.
+The node classifier gets its information

 /v1/environments endpoint to retrieve a list of all environments known to the